-If you’ve been reading along for a while, you might notice that this cake’s flavors and design are pretty much identical to the cardamom rose gingersnaps I made for Design*Sponge last year.
-Those cookies are perfect for sharing with friends, family, and coworkers (especially now, in the heart of baking season), but this cake is a lovely way to end a big holiday dinner, and best of all, it’s actually pretty simple to make.
+You might notice that this rose cake’s flavors and design are pretty much identical to my cardamom rose gingersnaps.
+Those cookies are perfect for sharing with friends, family, and coworkers.
+But this cake is a lovely way to end a big holiday dinner.
+And best of all, it’s actually pretty simple to make.
 You don’t even need a stand mixer or any special baking or decorating experience to pull it off.
-I’ve included some instructions for making it ahead (which you can even start to do now, if you’re a plan-way-ahead kind of person).
+And I’ve included some instructions for making it ahead, so it’s ideal for entertaining.

 - You can crumple the rose petals weeks ahead of time.

 - Up to a couple hours before serving, you can assemble the cake, ice it, and decorate with rose petals.
-The decorating only takes a few minutes, and is really easy to do at the last minute while entertaining (you won’t need to bring out a rotating turntable or any cake decorating gear).
+The decorating only takes a couple minutes, and is really easy to do at the last minute while entertaining.
+You won’t need to bring out a rotating turntable or any cake decorating gear.

 Most of these tips are in the recipe below, but I thought I’d add a little more detail, in case you want to know more about how to get the look in these photos:

 - Make sure the glaze is the right consistency.
 It needs to be pourable, but thick.
 If you thin it out too much, it won’t cling correctly, and it will just run off the sides.
-It’s totally fine to make more of a thick cream cheese frosting instead, but in that case, you’ll want to make swooshes on the surface (rather than pouring it), like the applesauce cake in my apple cabbage dolma post.
-The consistency will depend on how strong your rosewater is—if it’s weak, you might need to add the full amount called for in the recipe, which means you shouldn’t have to thin the glaze out any more.
+It’s totally fine to make more of a thick cream cheese frosting instead.
+But in that case, you’ll make swooshes on the surface (rather than pouring it), like the cake in this post.
+The consistency will depend on how strong your rosewater is.
+If it’s weak, you might need to add the full amount called for in the recipe, which means you shouldn’t have to thin the glaze out any more.
 If it’s strong, you might only add a teaspoon, which means you can thin the glaze out further with some leftover buttermilk, or leave it as is and swoosh it.

-- Carefully separate the rose petals, making sure you use just the pink ones (any brown ones can be saved for making tea later).
+- Carefully separate the rose petals, making sure you use just the pink ones (save brown bits for tea).
 The best way to do this is to squeeze the stem part of the bud to crush it slightly.
 The outer petals will then easily fall away.
 Once you’ve harvested all the pink petals, further crush the bud between your fingers to release the seeds and pollen from the inside of the bud.
-These little black dots add a lot of nice contrast and give the cake a less girly froufrou look (although there’s nothing wrong with going full froufrou!).
+These little black dots add a lot of nice contrast and give the cake a less froufrou look (although there’s nothing wrong with going full froufrou!).